Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem

 \subsection{Data}

 High-quality data is necessary to learn the tasks of interest and perform reliable evaluations.
 To achieve a significant quantity of data, we generate new instances of the ONTS problem with variations of all task parameters and energy availability.
 However, randomly sampling parameter values suitable for the problem formulation presented in Sec. \ref{sec:problem} would not reflect the distribution of instances we expect to see in practice.
-Therefore, we use a methodological approach to sample the parameter values, following Rigo et al.~\cite{rigo_instance_2023}.
-The procedure for generating pseudo-random realistic parameters is described in detail in \ref{appx:random-instance}.
+Therefore, we use a methodological approach to sample the parameter values, following \citet{rigo_instance_2023}.
+The procedure for generating pseudo-random realistic parameters is detailed in \ref{appx:random-instance}.

-The algorithm for constructing our dataset is described in Algorithm \ref{alg:dataset-generation}.
+The algorithm for constructing our dataset is formalized in Algorithm \ref{alg:dataset-generation}.
 We optimize every new instance $I\in\mathcal{I}$ using a commercial solver with limited time, during which we collect the best candidate solutions found (represented by $Z^\star$).
 Note that we collect only the values for the binary variables $\bm{z}$, as the binary ones can completely determine the continuous variables (see Sec. \ref{sec:problem}).
 The instance is rejected if no feasible solution is found during the time budget (or if the solver proves infeasibility).